NGSAnalysisOnBeocatClass/in_class_problems/Lecture2.md

 AAATCGCTAGnnTCA
 ```

-Number of sequences in each file:
+Number of sequences in each FASTA file:

 What was your `grep` command: